 How Mornington Peninsula OSHC services accessed funding for specialist advice on behaviour

 During reflective conversations with their local Inclusion Professionals, each of the four OSHC services identified a barrier to inclusion at their service.
-There was common theme among them – the OSHC services were having trouble supporting children with challenging behaviours and disabilities.
+There was a common theme among them – the OSHC services were having trouble supporting children with challenging behaviours and disabilities.

 The Inclusion Professionals suggested the services apply to fund a group Innovative Solutions project.
 The application was successful, and the funding allowed 22 educators to access tailored advice, consultancy, and mentoring and coaching from a behaviour specialist.
 Now, these OSHC services are better equipped to support children with challenging behaviours and disabilities.